 Tetryzoline; Murine; Visine

 Tetrahydrozoline is a form of a medicine called imidazoline, which is found in over-the-counter eye drops and nasal sprays.
-Tetrahydrozoline poisoning occurs when someone accidentally or intentionally swallows this product.
+Tetrahydrozoline poisoning occurs when someone swallows this product.

 Tetrahydrozoline is sold under the following brand names: